-- Like Stanley Spencer, Symons painted religious events taking place in modern dress and in contemporary settings.
+- Like Stanley Spencer, he painted religious events taking place in modern dress and in contemporary settings.
 They both believed that the Kingdom of God is already present on Earth if only we could see it.
 In this picture Jesus in the centre is preaching to a small crowd of mostly men although he seems to be looking at two women directly in front of him.
 On the left a man has collapsed and a women appears to be begging Jesus to intervene.
 People are looking or going about their normal business.
 There is a group of what appears to be schoolgirls in the background but their dresses are brightly coloured and too short for the early 1930s.
-In the sky there are angels are an Alpha-to-Omega sign from God. - Many of the faces were based on friends and acquaintances he even used himself for Judas Iscariot.
-His pictures proved highly controversial, attracting crowds of viewers, but also being rejected by the jury of the RA on three occasions.
+In the sky there are angels are an Alpha-to-Omega sign from God. - Many of the faces were based on friends and acquaintances - he even used himself for Judas Iscariot.
+His pictures proved highly controversial, attracting crowds of viewers, but also being